intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 Please see more details in [K8s-Cluster](https://spark.apache.org/docs/latest/running-on-kubernetes.html#cluster-mode) and [K8s-Client](https://spark.apache.org/docs/latest/running-on-kubernetes.html#client-mode).

-For **k8s-cluster** mode, a `driver pod name` will be returned when the application is completed.
+For **k8s-cluster** mode, a `driver-pod-name` will be returned when the application is completed.
 You can retrieve the results on the __Develop Node__ following the commands below:

 * Retrieve the logs on the driver pod:
 ```bash